 We believe that Ai-Fi.net is correctly architected for the upcoming IoT challenges.

-Many device designers in the IoT arena may have an extensive backgrounds in their respective fields, but they are less than adequate in deciding the security architecture for their application scenarios.
+Many device designers in the IoT arena may have extensive backgrounds in their respective fields, but they are less than adequate in deciding the security architecture for their application scenarios.
 They tend to underestimate the following highly critical consequences if the security issue is not correctly addresses:

 The goal of network security is quite straightforward: Deliver the correct messages from the sender to the receiver privately.
 Analytically the mechanism for implementing network security may be measured against the following requirements: